 With all the talk in the Jewish Press over plastic surgery, one has to wonder – where is the music video?
 Right?
-Grogger’s lead singer gets a nose job in this recent music video in order to get a girl.
+Grogger’s lead singer gets facial procedures, specifically a nose job in this recent music video in order to get a girl.
 He happens to have had a very distinguished nose â€” that is what Jewish mothers and people married to Jewish guys with big noses call them.
 Distinguished.
-The video – released a good month before the Jewish Press article – has gotten Dr. Shnoz in trouble.
+The video – released a good month before the Jewish Press article – has gotten Dr. Shnoz in trouble with its nasal surgery premise.
 An ethics investigation has been launched.

 Yitta Halberstam recently started a predictable firestorm over advocating that some Jewish girsl consider plastic surgery to increase their chances at getting Jewish boys.
 The article has almost 900 comments.